 (NOTE: SPOILER ALERT)

-Jesus Himself said, “Do you not believe that I am in the Father and the Father is in me?
+Jesus said, “Do you not believe that I am in the Father and the Father is in me?
 The words that I say to you I do not speak on my own authority, but the Father who dwells in me does his works.
 Believe me that I am in the Father and the Father is in me, or else believe on account of the works [miracles] themselves.”
 (John 14:10-11 ESV)

 After Jesus rises from the dead, no more miracles are needed; the miracle of the Resurrection is the miracle of all miracles.
 If that doesn’t convince someone that He was Who He said He was, nothing will.
-(This is not to say that God does not heal today; rather, that while Jesus was on earth, His miracles served a specific purpose: To prove He was Who He claimed to be.)
+This is not to say that God does not heal today.
+Rather, that while Jesus was on earth, His miracles served a specific purpose: To prove He was Who He claimed to be.

-There are other curious scenes as well but at the end of the day, the movie is intended as a fictional account.
-In summary, Risen beautifully captures the message that the love of Jesus extends to everyone: even those who took part in nailing Him to the Cross which, in reality, is every one of us.
+There are other curious scenes as well.
+Nevertheless, at the end of the day, the movie is intended as a fictional account.
+In summary, Risen beautifully captures the message that the love of Jesus extends to everyone – even those who took part in nailing Him to the Cross.
+The reality is that we all took a part.
 The Bible teaches,

-Rating for entertainment and quality: 4 stars.
+- Rating for entertainment and quality: 4 stars.

-Rating for Biblical accuracy: 1 star (at least they got the Resurrection right)
+- Rating for Biblical accuracy: 1 star (at least they got the Resurrection right)